stuicey/SSHy/README.md

 Two versions of this project are supplied:
 * `index.html` - The main page featuring a modal login container and modifiable destination IP.
 * `wrapper.html` - A minimal wrapper intended for use with CGI builds.
 Features interactive terminal login and fixed destination IP.
 By default SSH-RSA is disabled on this version.
-To enable it comment out
+To enable it comment out `	transport.settings.rsaCheckEnabled = false;` inside `wrapper.html`.

 The required files are:
 ```